Cristinex/HubmiR/README.md

-- Step2: Input the processed data into SiCmiR for miRNA expression profile prediction `location/for/python /location/for/package/SiCmiR/script/DNN.py args[4] `.
+- Step2: Input the processed data into HubmiR for miRNA expression profile prediction `location/for/python /location/for/package/HubmiR/script/DNN.py args[4] `.

 	- ALL Parameters should be quoted by "" or ''.
 	- parameter `args[4]` Same directory as `args[3]` where the processed file(s) was(were) stored.
 End with "/".